Joseph (2018 film): Plot

-Meanwhile, Joseph visits a girl for whom his daughter's heart was transplanted and finds her sick before the transplantation.
+Meanwhile, Joseph visits a girl named Renuka to whom his daughter's heart was transplanted and finds her still sick.
 Joseph tells the girl's mother to meet his cardiologist friend for checking up the girl's persisting sickness.
-Joseph tracks some information about a new second used car that got sold in the hospital locality and arranges his friends to follow it, but on the day when the black used car comes out, Josephs friends' car gets punctured and they were unable to follow that car.
+After some days Joseph is informed that Renuka was dead.
+Joseph tracks some information about a new second used car that got sold in the hospital locality and arranges his friends to follow it, but on the day when the black used car comes out, Joseph's friends' car gets punctured and they were unable to follow that car.
 His friends try to call Joseph but doesn't pick up the phone.
-Joseph travels in his bike, mimicking the accident happened to Stella, is hit down and picked up by the couple in the black used car.
+Joseph travels on his bike, mimicking the accident happened to Stella, is hit down and picked up by the couple in the black used car.

 At the court, the advocate tells that Joseph has provided strong evidence of the crime conducted in the name of organ transplantation for ₹1 crore from each hospital for organ transplant in the place of ₹10 lakhs profit made if the patient is to be treated to become well.
 It is revealed that Joseph's bike fitted with a camera at its rear which records the event.
 The killers' jeep comes and hits him down and is being picked up by a couple in a black used car.
 Inside the car, a camera which was earlier fitted by Joseph's friend shows the female hitting Joseph's head with a hammer rendering him brain damaged and finally gets operated in the operation theater as an organ donor.

 It is revealed that Joseph was told by his cardiologist friend that the aforementioned transplantation had no effect for the girl as if it was not done.
 Joseph tracked some big hospital records which show transplantation was done for foreigners on the same day that his daughter's organ was donated and Stella's organs were also donated to a foreigner.
 Joseph found a high priority list for AB group which was matching his own group, to come under the focus of the hospital in killing him.
 Joseph conducted a trial suicide previously by cutting his vein and getting admitted in the hospital for listing himself as a possible donor of the rare group.
 Joseph was spied on by the hospital's arranged killers to watch his daily activities.

 Finally, Joseph punctures his friend's car by himself so that the crime gets conducted in the usual manner, gets recorded and full evidence should be recorded intact.
-Later, Joseph dedication for exposing the crime conducted by the hospital for organ transplantation gets appreciated, and Peter receives the medal in the name of Joseph.
+Later, Joseph's diligence and sacrifice for exposing the crime conducted by the hospital for organ transplantation gets acknowledged.
+Peter receives the medal in the name of Joseph and later pays tribute to him along with other officers at his grave located just next to Stella and Dayana's grave.